rsyslog/rsyslog-doc/source/development/config_data_model.rst

 statements.
 As of this writing, some global parameter can only be set by legacy statements.

-Note that main_queue() actually is a full queue defintion.
+Note that main_queue() actually is a full queue definition.

 Modules
 ^^^^^^^